Navigation

 Information on how to download the student ID app.

 To get your student ID card, please bring your passport (or other ID) and semester card and show up at 'Byggsikring', building 6, level 3, Dragvoll campus.
-The officer will take a picture of you and produce the student ID card right away.
+They will take a picture of you and produce the student ID card right away.
 It could be wise to show up early in the morning to avoid the queue.
 The student ID card will give you access to Dragvoll buildings, computer rooms, reading rooms, library etc. Together with your semester card, the student ID card will give you a discount on buses and trains, as well as a discount on membership at the Sports Centre, events at the Student's Society Samfundet and many other activities.

 Computer access and e-mail